markagreen/groundswell_indicators/flood risk/readme.md

 columns representing if the UPRN is located within a flood risk area for that specific measure.
 The file has the following columns:

-- `UPRN` - Unique Property Reference Number as per the Office for National Statistics UPRN Directory (ONSUD) v2024.04 (Epoch 109).
+- `UPRN` - Unique Property Reference Number as per the Ordnance Survey Open UPRN product v2024.04.
 - `surface_flood_risk` - is the UPRN located in an area at risk of surface flooding as defined by the Environment Agency’s blue map resource (0 = no, 1 = yes).